Rafiul789/electro-house-client/README.md

 ## `Top Features`

 1. In Home Page their is navbar,banner,product,faqs,business summary ,reviews and footer section.
-2.By Clicking the purchase button,user will go to purchase page.Here user can order their desired products.
+2. By Clicking the purchase button,user will go to purchase page.Here user can order their desired products.
 3. They can see their orders in my orders page.

 4. If users are logged in, they will see dashboad and add reviews pages.User can add reviews in reviews page.

 5. Login authorization added using firebase.